PedroNogacz/conversor-2esp/README.md

 frame it prints which example command was recognised or notes that the bytes do not match the expected format.
 This helps confirm the converter link is working and that Modbus frames are preserved inside the DNP3 wrapper.
+Whenever a connection is accepted over Ethernet the log now includes the remote IP address so you can see which host sent the command.

 Each board logs the command name based on the table in `tabela_modbus_dnp3.md` so the meaning of every request is shown.
 Commands are